 It is one of the most desired jobs in investment banks and requires a robust understanding of financial instruments, capital markets, options futures, and derivatives.

 As it involves verbal and organized written interactions at all levels, interpersonal and communication skills are of vital importance.

 Growth in this profile is among the fastest in investment banking profiles.

 Consistency in performance is of utmost importance for an investment banker to move up the hierarchy in this profile.

 An investment banking analyst can become a senior associate in a short period as the performance is very quickly quantified in such a profile.

-All these services require a high inclination towards financial analysis and number crunching for building a successful career in investment banking.
+All these services require a high inclination towards financial analysis and number crunching to build a successful investment banking career.

-There you have it: a complete blueprint to investment banking success.
+There you have it: a complete blueprint for investment banking success.

 Don’t just click away.
 Check out this interview guide on banking interviews right now.

-If you have any questions — or have some personal experience to share from your investment banking career — please leave a comment below.
+Please leave a comment below if you have any questions — or have some personal experience to share from your investment banking career.